Dr Scott Whiting - Principal Research Scientist

 Tristan Simpson - Senior Environmental Officer

 Tristan has over 15 years’ experience working in Natural Resource Management, primarily within the marine environment.
-Throughout his career Tristan has worked across Australia for carious Governments and NGOs and had the benefit and privilege to live and work internationally in several countries completing and managing marine conservation projects.
+Throughout his career Tristan has worked across Australia for various Governments and NGOs and had the benefit and privilege to live and work internationally in several countries completing and managing marine conservation projects.
 Tristan has extensive experience with marine turtles that started back in 2006 with the Ningaloo Turtle Program, to more recently leading marine turtle monitoring and research projects in the Torres Straits.
 Tristan started working for the Department of Biodiversity, Conservation and Attractions in August 2020.
 He is undertaking the management of the conservation, mitigation, communication and education facets of North West Shelf Flatbacks.
 A large component of his work includes stakeholder collaborations to achieve conservation outcomes.

 Hannah Hampson - Science Communication and Education